 Fold the same napkin in a new way:

-No need to buy new napkins each year.
+If you want to save some money, don’t bother buying new napkins each year.
 Instead, just make your old ones look a little different.
 Last year, I rolled up my pink gingham napkin inside napkin rings…

 This year, I layered the pink gingham napkins between my white plates…